ory/sdk/clients/client/php/docs/Api/IdentityApi.md

     $config
 );
 $id = 'id_example'; // string | ID must be set to the ID of identity you want to get
-$includeCredential = array('includeCredential_example'); // string[] | Include Credentials in Response  Currently, only `oidc` is supported.
-This will return the initial OAuth 2.0 Access, Refresh and (optionally) OpenID Connect ID Token.
+$includeCredential = array('includeCredential_example'); // string[] | Include Credentials in Response  Include any credential, for example `password` or `oidc`, in the response.
+When set to `oidc`, This will return the initial OAuth 2.0 Access Token, OAuth 2.0 Refresh Token and the OpenID Connect ID Token if available.

 try {
     $result = $apiInstance->getIdentity($id, $includeCredential);